-Do not install in a mobile home.
+Do not install this water heater in any occupied space of the manufactured (mobile) home.

 Doing so can result in carbon monoxide poisoning and death.

 The FVIR System is designed to reduce the risk of flammable vapor-related fires.
 The patented system protects your family by trapping the burning vapors within the water heater combustion chamber through the special flame-arrestor.
 The burning vapors literally "burn themselves out" without escaping back into the room.
 In the event of a flammable vapor incident, the FVIR System disables the water heater by shutting off the gas supply to the water heater's burner and pilot, preventing re-ignition of any remaining flammable vapors in the area.
 This will not prevent a possible fire/explosion if the igniter is depressed and flammable vapors have accumulated in the combustion chamber with the pilot light off.
 If you suspect a flammable vapor incident has occurred, do not use this appliance.
 Do not attempt to light this appliance, or depress the igniter button if you suspect flammable vapors have accumulated inside or outside the appliance.
 Immediately call a qualified technician to inspect the appliance.
 Water heaters subjected to a flammable vapors incident will show a discoloration on the flame-arrestor and require replacement of the entire water heater.